FERMat-ML/OMatG/README.md

 This open-source framework accompanies the [ICML 2025 paper](https://openreview.net/forum?id=gHGrzxFujU) about the generative OMatG model itself, the
-[NeurIPS 2025 paper](https://openreview.net/forum?id=ig9ujp50D4) about newly introduced benchmark metrics and datasets, and the OMatG-IRL [preprint](https://arxiv.org/abs/2602.00424) about reinforcement learning for pretrained OMatG models.
+[NeurIPS 2025 paper](https://openreview.net/forum?id=ig9ujp50D4) about newly introduced benchmark metrics and datasets, and the OMatG-IRL [ICML 2026 paper](https://openreview.net/forum?id=xfHppnGXaH) about reinforcement learning for pretrained OMatG models.
 These papers should be [cited](#citing-omatg) when using OMatG, the newly introduced benchmark metrics and datasets, or OMatG-IRL.